sburden/website/hyak.md

     brew cask install vagrant-manager
 ~~~

-Now create and log in to a virtual machine that has Singularity set up:
+Now create and log in to a virtual machine that has Apptainer set up:
 ~~~
 mkdir vm-singularity && \
     cd vm-singularity